kejohnson1231/COVID19_Machine_Learning/Proposals.md

 First I will use scraping, APIs, githubs, to create a dataset that can be analyzed.

 For analysis I plan to start with random forest, as that tends to work the best out of the box.
 I do also plan to verify that there isn't a better model for fitting the data intially.
+Also would like to use this as an opportunity to cement learning in gradient boosting, as model could potentially outperform random forest.

 Once I have a baseline score, I plan to tune my model and attempt to maximize accuracy without overfitting.

 I hope to present my work in either a clean notebook or slides.

 Data would be organized by county.
-The features I would be interested in modeling would be things like personal income, demographics, broadband access,  distance from airports, date stay-home order announced, date stay home order enforced, health-it adoption.
+The features I would be interested in modeling would be things like personal income, demographics, broadband access, election results (political leanings), distance from airports, date stay-home order announced, date stay home order enforced, health-it adoption.

 The target I am most interested in is death-rate, but also open to checking out other targets listed in high level description, especially if model is more meaningful.